Lindt Cafe siege: Police strategy

 He was then relieved by a second negotiator, but did not tell him about the demand that the Christmas lights be turned off.
 Hostage Selina Win Pe told the second negotiator Monis wanted to know why it hadn't happened.
 It was later revealed an Ausgrid team had assembled to switch off the lights, but was sent home.

 A third negotiator later said that he did not have the Christmas lights turned off because he had to have reassurance that the hostage taker would not carry out his threat to kill Win Pe.
 He said there was some "step-by-step" process to have the hostages released (after nineteen hours).
 Jenkins says he would have liked the Christmas lights turned off quickly, and was unaware that this had been found to be possible.
 Jenkins was also not told about the Johnson text near the end of the siege that Monis wanted to release a hostage.

 The Negotiation Unit leader did not think Monis would hurt anyone, since Monis had told people inside the café that everyone would go home once Prime Minister Tony Abbott called.
 The team leader later conceded that Abbott was never going to call.
-An unnamed civilian Forensic Psychologist was the consultant for NSW Police.
+An unnamed civilian Forensic Psychiatrist was the consultant for NSW Police.
 The psychiatrist gave forensic advice that Monis was probably undertaking a grandiose act to be recognised as a figure of great infamy rather than wishing to hurt anyone.
 He doubted that Monis actually represented ISIS because he did not have the correct flag, nor that his actions were politically motivated.
-The psychiatrist warned that "a wounded narcissist is a dangerous specimen", as none of Monis's demands were met.
+The psychiatrist warned that "a wounded narcissist is a dangerous specimen", as none of Monis' demands were met.